What is the chronic stage of rheumatoid arthritis?

 - Pathologic processes associated with RA may lead to joint instability.

-- Recognising joint instability in the upper cervical spine is critical.
+- Recognising joint instability in the upper cervical spine is critical (see radiology images below).
 Instability can lead to sudden, unexpected death or quadriplegia.

 - Cervical instability can be asymptomatic, so clinical vigilance is critical, especially when using manual therapy techniques.

 - Education about cervical instability is also a duty of care.
-For example, people with RA with suspected cervical instability should be educated about risks of manipulation (e.g. from other providers) and also functional tasks, such as getting hair washed at a hairdresser).
+For example, people with RA with suspected cervical instability should be educated about risks of manipulation and also functional tasks, such as getting hair washed at a hairdresser.

 Vasculitis-driven dysfunction in other body systems:

-- Changes in visual, neurological and cardiopulmonary conditions should be immediately referred to a doctor (see Module 4).
+- Changes in visual, neurological and cardiopulmonary conditions should be immediately referred to a medical practitioner (see Module 4).

 - Bone fragility due to secondary osteoporosis requires considered management approaches and planning (see Module 4).